Walter Daniel Batley

 Walter Daniel Batley (1850 – 29 September 1936) was a Suffolk artist based in Ipswich.
 After receiving his art education, he painted some portraits but landscapes soon became his preferred subject.
 He exhibited at several venues in England and also in Paris.
 Batley regularly submitted work to the Royal Academy, and he was a founding member of the Ipswich Fine Art Club.
-He enjoyed travelling and painting throughout England but East Anglia remained his favourite locale.
+He enjoyed travelling and painting throughout England, although East Anglia remained his favourite locale.
 Starting in the 1890s, his method of painting evolved towards a freer and more atmospheric style.
 His work is held in three public collections, and a retrospective was mounted in 1988 at Christchurch Mansion.

 Early life

 Walter Daniel Batley was born in 1850, the second son of a house decorator.
 As a result of catching smallpox as a boy, Walter and his mother moved to Felixstowe in 1860, while still maintaining a home in Ipswich.
 He studied at the Ipswich School of Art from 1868 to 1873, a classmate of Frederick George Cotman and William Robert Symonds.
 He left to continue his education at South Kensington and the Royal Academy Schools in London.

 In 1874, he was one of nine artists selected to copy the Raphael Cartoons.
 During the same year he won South Kensington's gold medal for a black and white drawing based on an antique cast figure.
 In 1878, he married Catherine (Katie) Emily Bird in Ipswich, where they settled.
 The couple had five children together.